Inflation’s Ripple Effect on Nonprofits and Their Employees: Part Two

 Attempting to keep up with the latest ebbs and flows of the market while monitoring employee expectations and needs can seem like a reactionary process rather than a strategic one, but we encourage you to integrate compensation programs and policies, along with a compensation philosophy, into your organization’s current and future decision-making processes.
 This additional level of accountability and transparency will be appreciated by your employees, leadership, and other stakeholders.

 Our next article in this series will include anecdotal data from nonprofits about how they are handling inflation and compensation conversations within their organizations.
+Please take our short Compensation and Inflation survey to tell us about the effect of inflation on your organization.

 If you have questions or would like to learn how CapinCrouse can help you navigate this uncertainty in compensation design and strategy, please contact us.